 Here is what actually happens on the platforms you use every day.

-When you delete a message from your iPhone, it disappears from your screen.
-But if you have iCloud Backup enabled -- and most people do -- that message has already been copied to Apple's servers.
-Apple holds the encryption keys to iCloud backups, which means they can access that data.
-And they do: Apple's transparency reports show they comply with thousands of law enforcement data requests every year.
+When you delete a message from your phone, it disappears from your screen.
+But if you have automatic cloud backup enabled -- and most people do -- that message may already have been copied to the cloud provider's servers.
+When the provider holds the encryption keys to those backups, it can access that data.
+And it can be compelled to: major providers' transparency reports show they comply with thousands of law enforcement data requests every year.

-Starting with iOS 16, deleted messages sit in a "Recently Deleted" folder for 30 days before they are actually removed from your device.
-During that window, anyone with your device passcode can open the Messages app, tap "Recently Deleted," and read everything you thought you erased.
+Many built-in messaging apps now keep deleted messages in a "Recently Deleted" folder for around 30 days before they are actually removed from your device.
+During that window, anyone with your device passcode can open the messaging app, tap "Recently Deleted," and read everything you thought you erased.

 The Recipient Still Has It

-Even if you use "Undo Send" within the two-minute window, the recipient may have already read it.
-And their iCloud backup already captured it.
+Even if you use an "unsend" feature within a short window, the recipient may have already read it.
+And their cloud backup already captured it.
 You cannot delete a message from someone else's backup.

 Disappearing Messages Are Not Private

-WhatsApp's "disappearing messages" feature sounds good on paper.
-Messages vanish after 24 hours, 7 days, or 90 days.
-But there is nothing stopping the recipient from screenshotting your message before it disappears.
-WhatsApp does not block screenshots and does not notify you when one is taken.
+Many mainstream apps offer a "disappearing messages" feature.
+Messages vanish after a set period -- 24 hours, 7 days, or longer.
+But there is often nothing stopping the recipient from screenshotting your message before it disappears, and most apps do not notify you when a screenshot is taken.

 Metadata Lives Forever

-WhatsApp cannot read the content of your encrypted messages.
-But it permanently stores metadata: who you messaged, when, how often, your IP address, your phone model, and your contact list.
-This data has been shared with Facebook's parent company Meta and has been provided to law enforcement through legal requests.
+Even apps that cannot read the content of your encrypted messages often permanently store metadata: who you messaged, when, how often, your IP address, your phone model, and your contact list.
+This kind of data is frequently shared with parent advertising companies and can be provided to law enforcement through legal requests.

 Cloud Backups Are the Weak Link

-WhatsApp offers to back up your chat history to iCloud or Google Drive.
-For years, these backups were completely unencrypted.
-Even with the newer encrypted backup option, most users never enable it -- and those who do still have their metadata exposed.
+Many apps offer to back up your chat history to the cloud provider.
+For years, these backups were often completely unencrypted.
+Even where an encrypted backup option exists, most users never enable it -- and those who do may still have their metadata exposed.

-Snapchat built its brand on disappearing content.
-But the company's own privacy policy reveals that Snaps are stored on their servers until all recipients have viewed them -- and in some cases, for up to 30 days.
-Snapchat has provided this data to law enforcement agencies when presented with valid legal requests.
+Some apps built their brand on disappearing content.
+But their own privacy policies often reveal that photos and messages are stored on their servers until all recipients have viewed them -- and in some cases, for up to 30 days.
+That data can be provided to law enforcement agencies when presented with valid legal requests.

-Snapchat's "My Eyes Only" feature lets you save Snaps behind a passcode.
-But Snapchat holds the keys.
-They can and have bypassed this protection when compelled by court order.
-Your "private" vault is only private until someone with legal authority asks for it.
+Some of these apps offer a passcode-protected vault to save photos.
+But when the company holds the keys, it can -- and sometimes has -- bypassed that protection when compelled by court order.
+A "private" vault is only private until someone with legal authority asks for it.

 True Deletion Is Complicated

-Telegram does let you "delete for everyone" in Secret Chats, and the company has recently improved its deletion features for regular chats.
-But because regular chat data lives on Telegram's servers, you are trusting Telegram to actually delete it.
-With end-to-end encrypted apps, you do not have to trust anyone.
+These apps may let you "delete for everyone," but because regular chat data lives on the provider's servers, you are trusting the company to actually delete it.
+With apps that are end-to-end encrypted by default, you do not have to trust anyone.

 How theSHFT Handles Deletion